hyrmn/hyr.mn/src/blog/Polly-wait-and-retry.md

 If you're just here for the code, you can grab it in [this Gist](https://gist.github.com/hyrmn/a5227ed08923f3d14bab7736a9683c24)

-In a previous post, I covered a little bit of what you can do with Polly last time to [wait and retry SQL Server exceptions](/Dapper-and-Polly/).
-Today I want talk about one of the contrib libraries and how it can help bake some better practices into your retry policies.
+In a previous post, I covered a little bit of what you can do with Polly to [wait and retry SQL Server exceptions](/Dapper-and-Polly/).
+Today I want talk about one of the contrib libraries and how it can help standardize some better practices into your retry policies.

 In my code, I use Polly in several places to retry remote calls.
 Our software is deployed to a cloud provider and, while people should generally build for it anyway, hosting in a cloud environment really drives home that you need to bake resiliency in to any of your code that involves a network connection.
 That's not to say cloud hosting is unreliable; far from it.
 But, you can't control those small hiccups and blips that happen when underlying infrastructure is upgraded or rerouted.

-So, I might have a Polly retry policy for handling saves to our Raven document database
+So, I might have a Polly retry policy for handling saves to our RavenDB document database

 ```csharp
 var retryTimes = new List<TimeSpan>